-- The school expects any student who is ill to stay at home so as not to expose others. - · Excessive absence is considered a total of 18 days per school year. - Excessive absence for reasons of illness will be handled on an individual basis. - · Cases of absence for reason of quarantine (e.g., COVID-19 quarantine when student or student's family member is ill or when instructed to quarantine by a licensed physician or government agency) will not be counted in the tally of excessive absences provided the student participates in distance learning as offered by the school. - · In periods of school closure when distance learning is implemented, families must follow the school's procedure for taking attendance daily. - Excessive tardiness or absence will result in a parent conference with the teacher and/or principal.
+- Excessive absence is considered a total of 18 days per school year.
+Any student who reaches that level of absences is subject to disenrollment from the school. - Excessive absence for reasons of illness will be handled on an individual basis because the school expects any student who is ill to stay home so as not to expose others. - Cases of absence for reason of quarantine (e.g., COVID-19 quarantine when student or student's family member is ill or when instructed to quarantine by a licensed physician or government agency) also will not be counted in the tally of excessive absences. - In periods of school closure when distance learning is implemented, families must follow the school's procedure for taking attendance daily. - Excessive tardiness or absence will result in a parent conference with the teacher and/or principal.
 Persistent tardiness or absence may, at the discretion of the principal, result in decreased academic credit or disciplinary action including withholding promotion to the next grade or dismissal from school. - Any student who is absent from school without a valid excuse or who is tardy in excess of thirty minutes may be considered truant.
-The principal may contact an appropriate government entity if there is concern regarding neglect.
+A school employee may contact an appropriate government entity if there is concern regarding neglect.